boosungkim/custom-chess-engine/README.md

 <a name="credits"></a>
 ## Credits
-Other than the move log idea inspired by Eddie Sharick, the entirety of the chess engine was written by Boo Sung Kim.
-The GUI engine was largely inspired by Eddie Sharick, but the code was adapted to work with my chess engine.
-The AI engine was inspired by Sebastian Lague's pseudocode, which was also adapted to work with my other files.
+The chess engine was written by Boo Sung Kim.
+The move log and the GUI engine code was inspired by Eddie Sharick and adapted by Boo Sung Kim.
+The AI engine was inspired by Sebastian Lague's pseudocode and implemented by Boo Sung Kim.

+Special thanks to Savid for helping me beta test the chess game many times.

 <a name="license"></a>
 ## License